1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1969-S Proof Dime Value

-In 1969, San Francisco produced these coins exclusively for collectors through special proof sets.
-Unlike circulation strikes intended for commerce, proof coins feature mirror-like fields and frosted design elements created through specialized dies and polished planchets.
+In 1969, San Francisco produced these coins exclusively for collectors through special five-coin proof sets.
+Unlike circulation strikes intended for commerce, proof coins feature mirror-like fields and frosted design elements created through specially prepared dies and polished planchets.
+The San Francisco Mint became the exclusive producer of proof sets beginning in 1968, centralizing quality production.

 1969-S Proof Dime Price/Grade Chart